KagamiDigital/salt-autofi/src/README.md

 ## How to run this project

-1. populate the .env file appropriately by referring to .env.sample
+1. Populate the .env file appropriately by referring to .env.sample
 2. npm ci
 3. npm start

-NB: this repository can be ran in either agent or interactive mode.
+NB: This repository can be ran in either agent or interactive mode.
 To run it in agent mode just set the AGENT environment variable to one of the valid values in .env.sample, otherwise just leave this variable empty for interactive mode.

 ## How to use the agent mode